ranchodeluxe/frontendstreams/README.md

 $ browserify main_input_file.js  >  output_file.js
 ```

-For example, the `browserify` command for example one would look like this:
+The `browserify` command for example one would look like this:

 ```bash
 $ browserify /absolute/path/to/src/main_ex_1.js > /absolute/path/to/example/js/main_ex_1.js